RossBugginsNHS/architecture-design-docs/docs/auth/auth.md

 People today have an identity crisis.
 They may not know it, but most will feel it in their every day interactions with technology.

+### Auth - Authentication?
+Authorisation?
+OAuth?
+OhhhhhAuth😣...

+What do we mean when we just say Auth?
+What do other people mean what they say just Auth?

+Also, to clear up:

+- OAuth - This is about **Auth**orisation
+- OIDC - OpenId Connect - This adds on top of OAuth, providing Authentication support from Identity Providers. (more on this later.)

 ## Authentication